Keyboard shortcuts

 Sometimes, contributors send a pull request, but later find out that they don’t have enough time to work on it, or they simply are not interested in it anymore.
 Such PRs are often eventually closed and they receive the S-inactive label.
 You could try to examine some of these PRs and pick up the work.
 You can find the list of such PRs here.

 If the PR has been implemented in some other way in the meantime, the S-inactive label should be removed from it.
-If not, and it seems that there is still interest in the change, you can try to rebase the pull request on top of the latest master branch and send a new pull request, continuing the work on the feature.
+If not, and it seems that there is still interest in the change, you can try to rebase the pull request on top of the latest main branch and send a new pull request, continuing the work on the feature.

 Contributing to std (standard library)